Ben Baumberg Geiger

 - I also wrote a series of blog posts on the project’s blog, Rethinking Incapacity — you can see the highlights here.
 And I wrote a short summary piece, Disability assessment: a better WCA is possible, based on the 2018 Demos report

-- A pending OECD working paper with Chris Prinz, setting out the problems in ways of looking at the disability employment gap, and how to do it better (due to be released Autumn 2025).
+- A 2025 OECD working paper with Chris Prinz, setting out the problems in ways of looking at the disability employment gap, and how to do it better.
+You can find the appendices to the report on the OECD website (and also here) - the appendix describes how to use some of the technqiues we suggest in the working paper, which comes alongside some Stata code available here.

 - The growing American health penalty: International trends in the employment of older workers with poor health (Geiger, Böheim & Leoni 2019).
 Social Science Research, 82:18–32